Expenses & Financial Aid

 In addition to University fellowships and assistantships, the University has available fellowships, traineeships, and scholarships supported by other agencies.
 In addition, some of the centers provide research assistantships in connection with their activities.
 Regulations given above for University fellows and assistants also apply to recipients of fellowships awarded by agencies outside the University.

 All graduate students enrolled in degree programs are expected, in addition to the completion of coursework, to perform ancillary teaching, research, administrative or professional duties contributing to their academic development, whether or not they receive financial support from this institution.
 It is expected that these duties will be assigned with the educational objective in mind.
-Interpretation of this policy shall be made by the Dean of Graduate Education.
-Particular duties assigned to graduate students under this policy are subject to the approval of the Dean of Graduate Education.
+Interpretation of this policy shall be made by the Dean of The Graduate School.
+Particular duties assigned to graduate students under this policy are subject to the approval of the Dean of The Graduate School.